 Craft of Research Series

-There is no required reading or preparation for these talks, but participants are encouraged to consult Wayne Booth et al.’s The Craft of Research as a kind of “textbook” for the series.
+There is no required reading or preparation for these talks, but you are encouraged to consult Wayne Booth et al.’s The Craft of Research as a kind of “textbook” for the series.

 How to Write a Research Project